hoangduytran/blender-manual/manual/addons/camera/camera_rigs.rst

    These values only show in the interface when a crane rig is selected, they are also animatable.

 Rotation/Shift
-   The Rotation/Shift slider lets you switch between Rotation and Shift Modes_ for the 2D Camera rig.
+   The Rotation/Shift slider lets you switch between Rotation and Shift modes for the 2D Camera rig.
    You can also choose an intermediate value to have a bit of both.